 In the world of travel credit cards, cards with big annual fees come with big perks.
-And no perks are bigger, better, or easier to help get you ahead than the Amex statement credits on cards like the Platinum Card from American Express or the American Express Gold Card.
+And no perks are bigger, better, or more important to help you come out ahead than the Amex statement credits on cards like The Platinum Card® from American Express or the American Express® Gold Card.

-There are statement credits for airline fees, shopping, more on these top Amex cards that can help offset the cost of the annual fees of up to $550 each year.
+There are statement credits for airline fees, hotels, shopping, and more on these top Amex cards that can help offset the cost of the annual fees of up to almost $700 each year.
 It’s a big part of the reason why we urge readers not to write off credit cards just because of the annual fees.
-Do it right, and you can come out way ahead – yes, even when travel is on pause.
+Do it right, and you can come out way ahead – yes, even when travel isn't quite back to normal.

 But time is ticking.
-These credits reset with the New Year, which means you’ll lose anything you haven’t used already.
-Make sure you use up all your 2020 credits before the year is up!
-Here’s how.
+Many of these credits reset with the New Year, which means you'll soon lose anything you haven't used when the clock strikes midnight.
+Make sure you use up all your 2023 credits before the year is up!
+Here's how.

 Up to $200 in Airline Credits

-But it’s not exactly as simple as just buying flights or an upgrade.
-Unlike the $300 annual travel credit on the Chase Sapphire Reserve card, there are some major strings attached to these credits that can make them harder (but far from impossible) to use.
+But it's not exactly as simple as just buying flights or an upgrade to put it to use before the year ends.
+Unlike the $300 annual travel credit on the Chase Sapphire Reserve® card, there are some major strings attached to these credits that can make them harder (but far from impossible) to use.

 They're “airline incidental fee credits.”
 That means up to $200 in fees at one qualifying airline for things like checked baggage, guest access at a lounge and others will be reimbursed – but keep reading for some other ideas to put these to use.
 You have to pick one U.S. airline to use them at by logging into your American Express account and navigating to your Benefits, though you might be able to switch mid-year by calling or messaging Amex.

 Unfortunately, a longstanding workaround to buy gift cards from certain airlines no longer works.
 But here are a few ideas on how best to put them to use: